rachely3n/epi/README.md

 * The eventual goal is to have all problems in Python and correct/complete.

 ## Problem Scope
-* The 1-month plan is for the most part complete
+* The 1-month plan is in progress
+** some problems do not appear since I don't find them as important

 ## Testing
 * problems have been verified with the book solutions